BDI-pathogens/EpiLine/README.md

 )
 ```

-We next sample from the posterior of the model using Stan (note we're using very short chains for speed so mean and variance of parameter estimates will be of limited accuracy).
+We next sample from the posterior of the model using Stan (note we're using very short chains for computational speed so mean and variance of parameter estimates will be of limited accuracy).

 ```
 # data